jenni-westoby/Obstacles/README.md

 ```

 You will need a working installation of Julia, version 1.1.1.
 You will also need to install the Julia packages used in this code base.

+This code base is released under the MIT license.